dinhdc/docker/README.md

-## LEARN DOCKER
+# LEARN DOCKER

-# Some of the many cool things you'll do in this course:
+## Some of the many cool things you'll do in this course

 - Edit web code on your machine while it's served up in a container
 - Lock down your apps in private networks that only expose necessary ports
 - Create a 3-node Swarm cluster in the cloud